 Several years ago, The Record newspaper interviewed the current owner of The Riding Academy of NJ, Dave Bellizzi, and wanted to know why his motorcycle school is considered the best in NJ and recognized by the MSF as one of the most successful motorcycle schools in the country.

 Dave was quick to point out that it's not his school.
-"I run it and manage it but our instructors make the school successful.
+"I run it and manage it but our instructors make the school unique and so successful.
 They have the same vision and passion I have", said Dave.

 "Back in 1996, when I was preparing to be an instructor, I rode from Montvale to Piscataway every weekend to help the instructors who were assigned to teach the basic classes that weekend.
 I didn't get paid for helping out.
 It was strictly voluntary.
 I was getting as much experience as I could to prepare for the Instructor Training Course that was scheduled for the following year.

 After a few months of doing this, I started to question if I really wanted to do this - be a motorcycle safety instructor.
 The pay isn't that great and you have to be outside in the rain, the heat and the cold.